VISUAL ARTS COURSES

 - Studio in Advertising Design (Spring) - is designed to develop in students the knowledge and understanding of aesthetic principles and skills involved in advertising.
 The course covers the development of advertising, its function and the production processes involved.
 Experiences similar to those found in advertising agencies are simulated in the classroom.
 Individual approaches to the problems and the study of current trends in advertising are encouraged.
 Assignments include the areas of Ad campaigns, logos, newspaper advertisement, magazine layouts, package design, brochures, stationery, and television commercials.
 This course is offered every other year.

-Studio in Fashion Design (Fall) and Studio in Textile Design (Spring): .5 Credit/.5 Credit, MHS
+Studio in Textile Design (Fall) and Studio in Fashiion Design (Spring): .5 Credit/.5 Credit, MHS

-- Studio in Textile Design (Spring) - introduces students to the multifaceted world of designing fabrics.
+- Studio in Textile Design (Fall) - introduces students to the multifaceted world of designing fabrics.
 The curriculum introduces students to designing for women’s, men’s and children’s wear as well as decorative, plaids, florals and woven design.
 The history of textiles, color theory, terminology and use of materials are covered in the course.
-Students will be working with an assortment of mediums.
+Students will be working with an assortment of media and will incorporate technology tools as they explore fashion and design trends.
 This class is recommended for any student interested in further studies in Fashion Design.

 Advanced Placement Art History: 1 Credit, MHS